-Why buy expensive running shoes and clothing — when you don’t know how long you’ll stick to running.
+Why buy expensive shoes and clothing — when you don’t know how long you’ll stick to the routine?

-However, as you progress and work into a regular routine — you’ll naturally begin to learn how to dress: especially as the weather changes.
+However, as you progress, work into a regular routine, and see what other runners are wearing — you’ll naturally learn how to dress for comfort depending on the weather.

-But as a beginner, the most important thing to remember is to stay comfortable, dry, and agile.
+The most important thing to remember is to stay comfortable, dry, warm, cool, and agile.

 If you have bad knees or want to take precautions against damaging your knees — you must consider good knee sleeves from the beginning.